apache/struts-site/source/getting-started/processing-forms.md

 {:toc}

-This tutorial assumes you've completed the [Coding Struts 2 Actions](coding-actions.html) tutorial and have a working coding-actions project.
-The example code for this tutorial, form-processing, is available for checkout from the Struts 2 GitHub subversion repository: [https://github.com/apache/struts-examples](https://github.com/apache/struts-examples).
+This tutorial assumes you've completed the [Coding Struts 2 Actions](coding-actions.html) tutorial and have a working **coding-actions** project.
+The example code for this tutorial, **form-processing**, is available for checkout from the Struts 2 GitHub repository [struts-examples](https://github.com/apache/struts-examples).

 ## Introduction